Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

 Regret Having a Third Baby?
 Here Are 5 Possible Reasons Why

-Having three children is a challenge (I am the middle child of three).
-Here are 5 reasons why you might be regretting having a third baby.
+Having three children is challenging (I am the middle child of three), and there are 5 reasons why you might regret having a third baby.

 1. You’re Outnumbered